Free shore access

-Anse Patate is located at La Digue Island’s northern extremity, several hundreds of meters after Anse Sévère and close to Patatran Village Hotel.
-Bike is the most widespread means of transportation on the island and most people come to the beach this way.
-It will take you about 10 minutes from La Passe village.
-Just before Patatran Village Hotel, you will see below the road a small beach closed by granite rocks.
+Anse Patate is located at La Digue Island’s northern tip, just 400 meters north of Anse Sévère, next to the Patatran Village hotel.
+It is just a 10 minutes bike ride from La Passe village.
+Just before the Patatran Village, you will see below the road a small beach bordered by granite rocks.
 Take the stairs down to get there.

 Enter the water directly from the small sandy beach.
 Do not snorkel here if the sea is rough.

-The first one is parallel to the shore, on the western side of the beach (when looking towards Anse Sévère).
-Once in the water, swim past the granite formations and along the shore on your left.
-You will quickly be over a shallow area (↕2-4 m) covered with coral fragments.
-The degraded seabed is of little interest, but hawksbill sea turtles can often be seen there.
-As always in La Digue waters, they are very easy to spot and don’t swim away in the presence of snorkelers.
-On this spot, you will probably see them taking a rest on the seabed.
-Spotted eagle rays also often come here.
+1. The moderately deep rubble area which is found along the rock boulders, west of the beach.
+Once in the water, swim past the granite boulders and along the shore on your left.
+The seabed is badly damaged but hawksbill sea turtles can often be seen there.
+As always in La Digue waters, they are very easy to spot.
+Spotted eagle rays also visit this area.

-Patatran Village Hotel directly overlooks Anse Patate beach: its residents enjoy rooms a few steps from the beach.
-Several guesthouses also settled nearby.
-The island’s main village, where you will find all basic amenities, is only a 10 minutes bike ride away from the beach.
+The Patatran Village overlooks Anse Patate beach.
+Several guesthouses are also available nearby.
+The island’s main village, where you will find all basic amenities, is just a 10 minutes bike ride from the beach.

 Hawksbill sea turtles are a familiar sight in La Digue and its neighboring islands.
 In order to be a responsible snorkeler, be sure to respect the following rules when observing them: